galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 The field guide includes descriptions by those involved, of how activities were started.
 These stories can provide information and strategies for participants thinking about initiating new activities, based on existing successful initiatives.

 > <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
+> Every open science project functions in, and depends on the context of the global open science ecosystem.
+That context is an essential part of a complete project description, but is too complicated to address here.
+It is assumed that the reader is familiar with it, because they have found this guide, so it is not addressed further in this material.
-> - Categories and divisions are necessarily arbitrary.
-> - The project has grown of its own accord, not neatly from a blueprint.
-> - Driven by shared vision and values, adapting to rapid external developments
+> Given the complexities, descriptive categories and divisions are necessarily arbitrary.
+The project has grown organically, and of its own accord, not neatly from a blueprint.
+It is driven by shared vision and values, and constantly adapting to rapidly changing externalities and project growth.
-> - Many participants, structures and processes that fit into more than one category.
->    - Most users identify with multiple different communities for example.
-> - No obvious “best” way to describe an open science collaborative ecosystem.
-> - No known terminology for the components or interactions.
-> - Need to invent a descriptive approach.
+> A useful guide breaks all the complexities into smaller, more manageable chunks, since the material is potentially overwhelming.
+Large open projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
+> - Many participants, structures and processes could fit into more than one category, with many users engaging with more than one community for example.
+It seems that there is no obvious, “best” way to describe an open science collaboration.
+It is a kind of virtual ecosystem with many interdependent and dynamic components with complex interactions and synergies.
+Descriptive terminology for the components and interactions needs to be invented, since it is not yet in wide use.
+>
 {:  .tip}

 ## Structure for the field guide

-A useful guide breaks all the complexities into smaller, more manageable chunks, since the material is potentially overwhelming.
-The project functions in, and depends on the context of the global open science ecosystem.
-That context is an essential part of a complete project description, but is itself too complicated to add here.
-The reader is assumed to have some experience, since they are reading this guide, so it is not addressed further in this material.

-Successful projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
-The arbitrary division used for this guide produces three high level categories, related in the following model:
+The arbitrary division used for this guide gives 3 high level categories, related in the following trivial model:

 ### *People + Resource inputs = Project outputs*

-This provides a logical division for the guide to simplify the task of seeing it all.
-"Details" tabs below show more overview information about each component.
-The main part of the guide is divided into those corresponding sections.
-In practice, the project depends on them all, efficiently working together.
-Galaxy flourishes, because all these parts govern themselves in an efficient and productive collaboration.
+This simplifies the challenge of seeing it all at once a little, and allows the guide to be split into corresponding sections.
+"Details" below provide more information about each component in overview.
+This division does not change the fact that in practice, the project depends on them all working together for success.
+Galaxy flourishes, because all these components govern themselves, in an efficient and productive global collaboration.

 > <details-title>People working together make the project possible</details-title>
 >
-> - Open source is a very productive way of delivering software.
+> Open source is a very productive way of delivering software.
 Shared values and participatory self-governance help people get things done.
+Galaxy participants must govern the collaboration for themselves, because there are many independent institutions and investigators, so no single institution has control
 >
-> - Galaxy participants must govern the collaboration for themselves, because there are many independent institutions and investigators, so no single institution has control
->
-> - Individuals engage with the project according to their interestests, such as:
+> Individuals engage with the project according to their interestests, such as:
 >  - Analysing and sharing experimental data
 >  - Working as a member of the core professional team
 >  - Contributing skills, support, code and ideas while working in a related field.
->     - Helping build best practice tool kits and workflows for specific fields
+>  - Building best practice tool kits and workflows for specific fields
 >  - Leading new activities in the collaboration by providing community and project leadership.
 >  - Contributing to project governance
 >
 > - A detailed module on [people and their interactions is available](../people/tutorial.html) {: .details}